Frosty515/Custom-Arch/docs/design.md

 ### Flags

-- The flags (`STS` register) are set by the ALU instructions depending on the result of the operation.
+- The flags (in the `STS` register) are set by the ALU instructions depending on the result of the operation.

 ### Stack